Since one of the most common questions we receive from clients here at IBUSA is…

 Some potential drawbacks or “cons” of a guaranteed renewable term life insurance policy include:

-- Limited coverage: A guaranteed renewable term life insurance policy only provides coverage for a specific period of time, such as 10, 20, or 30 years.
+- Limited coverage: A guaranteed renewable term life insurance policy only provides coverage for a specific period, such as 10, 20, or 30 years.
 If the policyholder dies after the term has ended, their beneficiaries will not receive the death benefit.

-- Premiums may increase at renewal: The insurance company may increase the premium on a guaranteed renewable term life insurance policy at the time of renewal, based on the policyholder’s age and other factors.
+- Premiums may increase at renewal: The insurance company may increase the premium on a guaranteed renewable term life insurance policy based on the policyholder’s age and other factors.
 This can make the policy more expensive over time.

-- Limited benefits: Guaranteed renewable term life insurance policies do not offer the same level of permanent protection or cash value accumulation as whole life or universal life insurance policies.
+- Limited benefits: Guaranteed renewable term life insurance policies do not offer the same permanent protection or cash value accumulation as whole-life or universal life insurance policies.

-Now, some might say it’s difficult to argue how a guranteed renewable term life insurance policy option could be a bad thing, and in most situations we here at IBUSA would agree.
-However, there are times when people will use this option as a “crutch” to an “excuse” thinking that it’s a better benefit than it actually is.
+Some might say it’s difficult to argue how a guaranteed renewable term life insurance policy option could be bad.
+In most situations, we here at IBUSA would agree.
+However, sometimes, people will use this option as a “crutch” to an “excuse,” thinking that it’s a better benefit than it is.

 For example…

-Let’s take a look at a situation where a woman in her mid-forties wants to purchase $250,000 term life insurance to protect her two children, ages 6 and 10.
+Let’s look at a situation where a woman in her mid-forties wants to purchase $250,000 term life insurance to protect her two children, ages 6 and 10.

 Ideally, she would want to purchase a policy that would last until both were out of college and on their own, which means that a 20-year term life insurance policy would probably be her best bet.